 We also learned that, since a kitchen would fill the cavern with smoke, the speakeasy’s waiters rode an elevator up and down to a kitchen on the surface to serve meals.

-We discovered that the Indian Council Room, the largest space in the cavern, is known to have been used by the local Comanche.
-A tribewoman's body was found on a ledge high above us.
+We discovered that the Council Room, the largest space in the cavern, is known to have been used by the local Comanche.
+An indigenous woman’s body was found on a ledge high above us.

 Her body wasn’t the only one found inside: a Civil War soldier was discovered near an area where bat guano was harvested for its nitrate to make gun powder.